cytoscape/cytoscape-manual/docs/Panels.md

 The **Float Window** control
 ![FloatWindow-v31.png](_static/images/Panels/FloatWindow-v31.png)
-will undock any panel which is useful when you want assign the network panel as much screen space as possible.
+will undock any panel which is useful when you want assign the network as much screen space as possible.
 To dock the window again, click the **Dock Window** icon
 ![DockWindow.png](_static/images/Panels/DockWindow.png)
 .
 Clicking the **Hide Panel**